Confession time: I binged again. It sucks.

 Knowing how to stop binge eating, but not doing it

+tools.
 As you know, the Stop, Drop, and Feel (SDF) is my favorite method for stopping a binge in its tracks.

 Here’s a video on how it works:

-I had just moved into a new apartment that had more quirks than I hoped; sustained a knee injury that kept me from my favorite things (like surfing!); and felt stuck with a heavy case of loneliness.
+I had just moved into a new apartment that had more quirks than I hoped; sustained a knee injury that kept me from my favorite things like surfing; and felt stuck with a heavy case of loneliness.

 Enter: food.

 As the binges slowly started happening, I was aware of it.
 But I couldn’t stop.
 Many of us know this as being in awareness hell.
+Each time I ate past fullness, I knew it was because I was so freaking uncomfortable that I was seeking comfort (and distraction) from food.

 And I couldn’t stop, it seemed.

-After I binged again, I panicked and considered jumping to the “safety” of dieting
+After I binged again, I panicked

 I knew it was my feelings that were driving the binges.
 I knew that I just needed to sit with the discomfort instead of eating.
+But my brain was saying one thing and my body was doing another.
+The edginess was just too high.
+I kept eating.

 And once I kept it up long enough to see my pants fitting tighter and my face getting rounder, I became completely panicked and considered restricting my diet…